Faithlife/Parsing/docs/index.md

 Debug.Assert(yesNoMaybeParser.Parse("maybe") == null);
 ```

+Use [OrDefault](Faithlife.Parsing/Parser/OrDefault.md) or [OrEmpty](Faithlife.Parsing/Parser/OrEmpty.md) to create an optional parser.

 ## Filtering parsers

 You can restrict the values that can be produced by a parser by using [Where](Faithlife.Parsing/Parser/Where.md) (or `where` in LINQ query syntax).